 Keep them Eating

 Of course, the first few days, weeks or months of feeding your project might not always go as planned.
 It is likely that your pig will go off feed at some point in its lifetime.
 Be sure to have products on hand to help increase gut health, as digestive issues are often the culprit.
 These products can range from yogurt and buttermilk to items made specifically for livestock like the Sure Champ® or Vita Charge® products that contain the Amaferm® advantage.
-Amaferm is a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
 It is research-proven to increase intake, digestion and absorption.

 Sure Champ Spark® is a pelleted top dress supplement that was designed to help increase appetite and improve digestive health.
 Vita Charge Liquid Boost® is a liquid supplement that supports digestive health and promotes feed and water intake during times of stress and recovery.
 It can be administered through a medicator, mixed with water, used as a drench or top-dressed on feed.
 Vita Charge® Gel is a quick-response product that helps provide a jump start to the digestive system to protect livestock during stress.
 All three of these products contain Amaferm, which is research proven to increase water and feed intake, and MOS, designed to trap bad bacteria, limiting their ability to do harm to digestive health and intake.
 These products are also formulated to support the animal’s immune system and replenish any good bacteria that antibiotic treatments would wipe out.